GluuFederation/docs-oxd-prod/3.1.4/sources/api/index.md

 - Intercept the HTTP call (before the actual REST resource call) and check the `uma_rs_check_access` command response to determine whether the requester is allowed to proceed or should be rejected:
     - Allow access: if the response from `uma_rs_check_access` is `allowed` or `not_protected`, an error is returned.
     - If `uma_rs_check_access` returns `denied` then return back HTTP response.
-- client must have `client_credenitals` grant type.
+- client must have the `client_credentials` grant type.
 It's required for correct PAT obtaining.

 The `uma_rs_check_access` operation checks access using the "or" rule when evaluating scopes.

-For example, a resource like `/photo` protected with scopes `read`, `all` (by `uma_rs_protect` command) assumes that if either `read` or `all` is present access is granted.
+For example, a resource like `/photo` protected with scopes `read`, `all` (by `uma_rs_protect` command) assumes that if either `read` or `all` is present, access is granted.

-If the "and" rule is preferred it can be achieved by adding an additional scope, for example:
+If the "and" rule is preferred, it can be achieved by adding an additional scope, for example:

 `Resource1` scopes: `read`, `write` (follows the "or" rule).